Caetan/ocaml-calculator/README.txt

-Developed by Caetán Tojeiro Carpente (caetantojeiro95@gmail.com)
+Developed by Caetán Tojeiro Carpente (caetantojeiro95@gmail.com) with the exception of following files parser.mly, scanner

 Basic floating point calculator with variables which calculate basic operations: Addition, subtraction, multiplication and division and extra functions such as absolute value, square root, exponential, natural logarithm and round.